 How many passengers ride in the helicopter together?

-There is a maximum of 6 passengers per helicopter.
-If there are more than 6 in your party, multiple helicopters will take your group and land at the dogsled camp together.
+There is a maximum of 6 passengers per helicopter and we operate 1 helicopter per departure time.
+If there are more than 6 in your party, we will have to split your group into multiple consecutive tour times to accommodate all members of your party.

 What is the seating arrangement in the helicopter?